 3. Barware & Serving Pieces

 Unless you are selling your home during the holidays, go ahead and pack the majority of barware and serving trays.
-It is a good time to get lean the red and white wine glasses and the 1999 wine glasses with chunky stems.
+It is a good time to sort through the red and white wine glasses and those 1999 wine glasses with chunky stems.

 4. Linens & Closets